 1. System Update

-The first thing which we need to follow is ensuring that all the pre-installed packages are up to date and if any upgrade is available for them that must be installed.
+The first thing we need to follow is to ensure that all the pre-installed packages are up to date and if any upgrade is available for them that must be installed.
 Open your command terminal and run the following command-

 sudo apt update && sudo apt upgrade

 sudo apt install gcc-8-base

 Next, we edit the source list file of Debian 10 and replace the existing repository addresses with Debian 11 ones:

 Disable all the existing entries for Buster by adding the # sign in front of each repo link.